LudvigLindblad/DM-rate-calculation-in-graphene/README.md

-The author of this tool is Julia Andersson, Ebba Grönfors, Christoffer Hellekant, Ludvig Lindblad and Fabian Resare.
+The author of these tools are Julia Andersson, Ebba Grönfors, Christoffer Hellekant, Ludvig Lindblad and Fabian Resare.

 For questions, bug reports or other suggestions please contact Ludli@student.chalmers.se, Resaref@student.chalmers.se or chrhelle@student.chalmers.se